gentr1/water-serious-game/README.md

 ```
 ...

+16 - check that all the executables whose name finishes with "-lin.exe" in the folder /assets/game-engine/ have the permission to be executable by the user. e.g. righ clik on executable, get to properties, permissions, and then click on the checkbox "allow executing file as program".

-16 - (finally) run the game server.
+17 - (finally) run the game server.
 You can either use:
 ```sudo sails lift --port 80```
 or